 We offer an ideal environment in which to study and work, and our library and computational facilities are excellent.
 Georgia Tech’s diverse student body, and an exciting and modern campus located in a vibrant and growing metropolitan area, provide an ideal setting in which to pursue your graduate studies.
 The Atlanta area is also home to a large and growing number of companies, which afford opportunities for internships while enrolled in the program and careers upon graduation.
 Our advising staff work closely with students to provide help in both these dimensions.
 Finally, our programs are relatively small which allows us to offer much closer relationship between the faculty and students to enhance your educational experience.

 We hope you will choose to come to Georgia Tech’s School of Economics to pursue your graduate studies.

-- Dr. Tibor Besedes, Director of Graduate Programs
+- Dr. Tibor Besedes, Director of Doctoral Programs